ZzyzxIsAlreadyTaken/strava-stats/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 > **Note**: The app uses server-side data fetching with cookies for authentication and direct database calls for data, eliminating the need for internal API requests.
-For OAuth redirects, it dynamically detects the base URL using environment variables like `VERCEL_URL` or `NEXTAUTH_URL`.
+For OAuth redirects, it dynamically detects the base URL using environment variables like `VERCEL_URL` or `AUTH_URL`.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.